Dassault Mirage 5/50

 The Mirage 50 is

-a Mirage 5 with a more powerful engine and better radar, as well as more
+a Mirage 5 with a more powerful engine and a radar set, as well as more

 sophisticated ground attack avionics and air-to-air radar.